SinhLv/Dell-Ins-14-5447-hackintosh/README.md

 You can get it for your own and don't forget to change SMBIOS for avoiding duplicate info.

 * **Specs:**
+	* BIOS: A10 (Please note and confirm this on your Dell)
 	* CPU: Intel Core i5-4210U 1.7Ghz Turbo 2.7Ghz
 	* RAM: 8Gb DDR3L SDRAM
 	* VGA: HD4400 onboard and AMD R7 M265 (disabled)